britram/rains-prototype/draft-trammell-rains-protocol.md

 The value of the note-data (22) key, if present, is a UTF-8 encoded string with additional information about the notification, intended to be displayed to an administrator to help debug the issue identified by the negotiation.

+Notification codes 400 and 500 signal error conditions.
+400 is a general message noting that a client or server could not parse a message, and 500 notes that the server failed to process a message due to some internal error.
+Sending these notifications is optional, according to server policy and configuration.

 ## Signatures {#signatures}